What is a Payroll Card?

-Tired of spending payday picking up your check from your employer, only to race to the bank or check cashing center before it closes so you have access to your cash?
+Tired of spending payday racing to the bank before it closes so you can have access to your cash?
 A payroll card may be a solution.
-It provides easy access to your paycheck, while eliminating the need to receive and cash a paper check, or even to have a bank account.
+It provides easy access to your paycheck, while eliminating the need to receive and cash a paper check.

-Here’s a look at what payroll cards are, how they work, and what you should know about them before you ditch your traditional paper paycheck in exchange for a payroll card.
+Here’s a look at what payroll cards are, how they work and what you should know about them before you ditch your traditional paper paycheck.

 How Does a Payroll Card Work?